Susie Chant

 Susie Chant is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
 She represents the electoral district of North Vancouver-Seymour as a member of the British Columbia New Democratic Party.

+Chant was re-elected in the 2024 British Columbia general election.

+Political career

 She is a member of the Select Standing Committee on Agriculture, Fish, and Food, the Select Standing Committee on Children and Youth, the Select Standing Committee on Health, and the Special Committee to Review the Freedom of Information and Protection of Privacy Act.
-She is now the Parliamentary Secretary for Accessibility.
+She is the Parliamentary Secretary for Seniors’ Services and Long-Term Care since 2024, having previously served as Parliamentary Secretary for Accessibility.
+She is also the MLA responsible for B.C.'s Consular Corps.